 6 Facts About Length of Your Eyelashes

-Cosmeticians probably won't agree, but scientists say eyelashes have an optimal length: a third of the width of the eye.
+Cosmeticians probably won't agree, but scientists say eyelashes have an optimal length: a third of the eye’s width.
 With this length, your eyes stay wet and cleaner.
 It also means that if you have bigger eyes, then your eyelashes are possibly longer too.
 There is also an "official" length of 12mm determined as a definition of longer lashes.
 This condition is also known as eyelash trichomegaly.
 Sometimes trichomegaly occurs as part of a congenital disorder or syndrome (Oliver-Mcfarlane syndrome and Cornelia de Lange syndrome).
-If both parents have long eyelashes, then you have a high chance of inheriting them due to a mutated FGF5 gene.
+If both parents have long eyelashes, you have a high chance of inheriting them due to a mutated FGF5 gene.
 This gene makes a protein responsible for blocking extra hair growth.
 If the FGF5 gene gets mutated, it can't make its protein.
 And if the protein isn't around, your hair just keeps growing!

 Ethnicity does not have an impact on your eyelashes length.
-The difference is in eyelashes shape as Asian people, and those of Spanish and Eastern European descent have commonly straight lashes while others have curlier lashes.
+The difference is in eyelashes shape as Asian people and those of Spanish and Eastern European descent have commonly straight lashes while others have curlier lashes.
 A lack of double eyelid creases causes straight lashes.
-Having a monolid will cause lashes to grow downward and out, rather than out and upwards.
+Having a monolid will cause lashes to grow downward and out rather than out and upwards.

 Age, Hormones and Diseases

 There are so many ways to enhance the length and shape of your eyelashes with extensions, lift, tint, and curling.
 Before committing to any of these procedures, make sure to use a reputable and safe salon with estheticians who specialize in extensions.
-Incorrectly applied extensions can cause premature loss of lashes while curling can break them off in half.
-It is recommended to use a serum that will strengthen natural lashes, keep them stay in the follicle for longer time (less shedding equals extensions for longer), and will help minimize the damaging effects often seen with the prolonged use of lash extensions.
+Incorrectly applied extensions can cause premature loss of lashes, while curling can break them off in half.
+It is recommended to use a serum that will strengthen natural lashes, keep them in the follicle for a longer time (less shedding equals extensions for longer), and help minimize the damaging effects often seen with the prolonged use of lash extensions.

 There are some lifesaving cosmetics available on the market that can help you with increasing your eyelashes length.
 One of them is lash serum.
-While choosing the serum, make sure that they have active growth ingredients (example: peptides), nutrition (example: biotin, arginine), DHT blockers (example: clover), and have a non-irritating formula.
-Don't choose unknown brands, or harmful prostaglandin drug based cosmetics, and always check ingredients and where the product is made to assure the highest quality of the serum.
+When choosing the serum, make sure that they have active growth ingredients (example: peptides), nutrition (example: biotin, arginine), DHT blockers (example: clover), and have a non-irritating formula.
+Don't choose unknown brands or harmful prostaglandin drug based cosmetics, and always check ingredients and where the product is made to assure the highest quality of the serum.